 We and our subsidiaries may be able to incur substantial additional indebtedness in the future.
-The terms of our revolving credit facility and the indenture governing the senior notes restrict, but in each case do not completely prohibit, us from doing so.
-As of December 31, 2015, our borrowing base under our revolving credit facility was set at \$750.0 million, of which we have elected a commitment amount of \$500.0 million and we had outstanding borrowings of \$11.0 million under this facility.
-As of December 31, 2015, Viper had \$34.5 million in outstanding borrowings, and \$165.5 million available for borrowing, under its revolving credit facility.
-In addition, the indenture governing the senior notes allows us to issue additional notes under certain circumstances which will also be guaranteed by the guarantors.
-The indenture governing the senior notes also allows us to incur certain other additional secured debt and allows us to have subsidiaries that do not guarantee the senior notes and which may incur additional debt, which would be structurally senior to the senior notes.
-In addition, the indenture governing the senior notes does not prevent us from incurring other liabilities that do not constitute indebtedness.
-If we or a guarantor incur any additional indebtedness that ranks equally with the senior notes (or with the guarantees thereof), including additional unsecured indebtedness or trade payables, the holders of that indebtedness will be entitled to share ratably with holders of the senior notes in any proceeds distributed in connection with any insolvency, liquidation, reorganization, dissolution or other winding-up of us or a guarantor.
+The terms of our revolving credit facility and the indentures governing the senior notes restrict, but in each case do not completely prohibit, us from doing so.
+As of December 31, 2016, our borrowing base under our revolving credit facility was set at \$1.0 billion, of which we have elected a commitment amount of \$500.0 million and we had no outstanding borrowings under this facility.
+As of December 31, 2016, Viper had \$120.5 million in outstanding borrowings, and \$154.5 million available for borrowing, under its revolving credit facility.
+In January 2017, Viper repaid its outstanding borrowings in full with a portion of the net proceeds from its public offering of common units.
+Further, the indentures governing the senior notes allow us to issue additional notes under certain circumstances which will also be guaranteed by the guarantors.
+The indentures governing the senior notes also allow us to incur certain other additional secured debt and allows us to have subsidiaries that do not guarantee the senior notes and which may incur additional debt, which would be structurally senior to the senior notes.
+In addition, the indentures governing the senior notes (or with the guarantees thereof), including additional unsecured indebtedness or trade payables, the holders of that indebtedness will be entitled to share ratably with holders of the senior notes in any proceeds distributed in connection with any insolvency, liquidation, reorganization, dissolution or other winding-up of us or a guarantor.
 If new debt or other liabilities are added to our current debt levels, the related risks that we and our subsidiaries now face could intensify.

-If we experience liquidity concerns, we could face a downgrade in our debt ratings which could restrict our access to, and negatively impact the terms of current or future financings or trade credit.
+If we experience liquidity concerns, we could face a downgrade in our debt ratings which could restrict our access to, and negatively impact the terms of, current or future financings or trade credit.